spacebarchat/docs/docs/contributing/conduct.md

 Fosscord community spaces includes Fosscord github repositories and Fosscord development guilds (be it on Discord.com or Fosscord instances mananged by the Fosscord maintainers group).

-By contributing to any Fosscord projects (for example, through pull request) you guarantee that you have the rights to resign all rights to Fosscord under the AGPLV3 license.
+By contributing to any Fosscord projects (for example, through pull request) you guarantee that you have the requisite rights to grant Fosscord a AGPLV3 licence.
+If your work is legally in the public domain (through a legally accepted waiver or a mandate (such as the national government works of United States, People's Republic of China and Israel)), you **must** declare this.

 ### Desirable Behaviour